SeqWare/seqware/seqware-distribution/docs/site/layouts/includes/monitor_workflows.md

 	source /home/seqware/.bash_profile

-	java -jar /home/seqware/crons/seqware-distribution-0.13.6.3-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowLauncher -- --launch-scheduled
+	java -jar /home/seqware/crons/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowLauncher -- --launch-scheduled
-	java -jar /home/seqware/crons/seqware-distribution-0.13.6.3-full.jar  -p net.sourceforge.seqware.pipeline.plugins.WorkflowStatusChecker -- --tp 1000
+	java -jar /home/seqware/crons/seqware-distribution-<%= seqware_release_version %>-full.jar  -p net.sourceforge.seqware.pipeline.plugins.WorkflowStatusChecker -- --tp 1000

-The first script runs at one minute past midnight every night.
-This runs the stored procedures which populate the "Study Report" and the "SequenceRunReport" in the SeqWare Portal.
-The second script runs every minute.
-This script uses two plugins, the WorkflowLauncher plugin which is used to launch workflows that have been previously scheduled while the WorkflowStatusChecker plugin is used to check the status of launched workflows.
+This script runs every minute and uses two plugins, the WorkflowLauncher plugin which is used to launch workflows that have been previously scheduled while the WorkflowStatusChecker plugin is used to check the status of launched workflows.